 3. Check Your Fees And Subscriptions

-According to a MarketWatch study in 2017, Americans paid over 34.3 billion in overdraft fees alone, the highest it has been in the last decade.
+According to Statista, Americans paid over 29.8 billion in overdraft fees alone in 2022.

 There are a few simple things you can do to avoid banking fees and keep your money in your account where it belongs: